Reaction-Diffusion Processes with Surface Autocatalysis

 \section{Abstract}

 Autocatalytic processes underlie diverse systems in which replication is triggered at interfaces, including heterogeneous catalysis on solid substrates, enzyme activity at membranes, viral infections, biofilm growth, and spatially structured ecosystems.
-In a typical scenario, particles move in a bulk medium and interact with surface regions, where they may either disappear or reproduce through branching, splitting or fission.
-Here, we develop a general theoretical framework to understand such surface-mediated autocatalytic processes.
-We show that the interplay between loss and replication at surfaces gives rise to rich population dynamics.
-For this purpose, we derive a renewal-type nonlinear integral equation for the generating function of the population size, providing access to its full probability distribution and statistical moments.
-We further establish an equivalent description in terms of a Fokker-Planck equation with nonlinear Robin-type boundary conditions that encode surface reactions.
-Our results identify distinct dynamical regimes and universal scaling laws, and provide a unified framework to predict when surface activity promotes extinction or explosive growth.
-These findings offer quantitative insight into catalytic efficiency, metabolic regulation, and population persistence in spatially heterogeneous environments.
+In a typical scenario, particles diffuse through a bulk medium and interact with surface regions, where they may either disappear or reproduce through branching, cloning, or splitting.
+The interplay between loss and replication at surfaces gives rise to rich population dynamics.
+Here we develop a general theoretical framework for diffusion-mediated autocatalytic processes at surfaces.
+We derive a nonlinear renewal-type integral equation for the generating function of the population size, which provides access to its full probability distribution and integer moments.
+We further establish an equivalent description in terms of a Fokker-Planck equation with nonlinear Robin boundary conditions that encode surface autocatalytic reactions.
+Our results identify universal asymptotic regimes and provide a unified framework to predict when surface activity promotes extinction or explosive growth of the population.
+The developed quantitative framework opens new avenues for analyzing catalytic efficiency, metabolic regulation, and population persistence in spatially heterogeneous environments.

 \keywords{nonlinear dynamics, branching processes, diffusion-mediated phenomena, population growth, heterogeneous catalysis, autocatalytic reaction}